EpsilonSolutions/netscaler-command-reference/docs/authorization/authorization-policylabel/authorization-policylabel.md

 *  If the expression evaluates to a number that is larger than the largest numbered priority, policy evaluation ends.
 An UNDEF event is triggered if:
 *  The expression is invalid.
-*  The expression evaluates to a priority number that is smaller than the current policy?s priority number.
+*  The expression evaluates to a priority number that is smaller than the current policy's priority number.
-*  The expression evaluates to a priority number that is between the current policy?s priority number (say, 30) and the highest priority number (say, 100), but does not match any configured priority number (for example, the expression evaluates to the number 85).
+*  The expression evaluates to a priority number that is between the current policy's priority number (say, 30) and the highest priority number (say, 100), but does not match any configured priority number (for example, the expression evaluates to the number 85).
 This example assumes that the priority number increments by 10 for every successive policy, and therefore a priority number of 85 does not exist in the policy label.

 <b>invoke</b>
 If the current policy evaluates to TRUE, terminate evaluation of policies bound to the current policy label, and then either forward the request or response to the specified virtual server or evaluate the specified policy label.